Shera Bechard: Playboy Playmate Sues Michael Avenatti, But Donald Trump Cover-Up May Be Involved, Expert Says

-Shera Bechard, a onetime Playboy “Playmate” who briefly dated the magazine’s founder Hugh Hefner, filed a lawsuit on Friday naming Michael Avenatti — the attorney for adult film star Stormy Daniels in her lawsuit against Donald Trump — as a defendant, according to Los Angeles Superior Court documents posted online.
+Shera Bechard, a onetime Playboy “Playmate” who briefly dated the magazine’s founder, Hugh Hefner, filed a lawsuit on Friday naming Michael Avenatti as a defendant, according to Los Angeles Superior Court documents posted online.
+Avenatti is the attorney for adult film star Stormy Daniels in her lawsuit against Donald Trump

-But in a rare move, Bechard and her attorney Peter Stris asked a judge to seal the lawsuit, and Judge Ruth Kwan agreed, documents show.
+But in a rare move, Bechard and her attorney, Peter Stris, asked a judge to seal the lawsuit, and Judge Ruth Kwan agreed, documents show.
 As a result, the reasons why Bechard is suing Avenatti remain a mystery — at least for 20 days when the suit is scheduled to be unsealed.

 There appears, however, to be much more to the Bechard story than a strange legal dispute between Bechard and Avenatti, who was one of four defendants listed by name in the suit.
 In fact, according to at least one expert on the case writing this week in New York Magazine, the whole thing may revolve around Donald Trump, and a cover-up of one of Trump’s more sordid and shocking alleged extramarital affairs.